hwahyeon/client-conf-endpoint-updater/README.md

 # Client Endpoint Updater

-This is a simple utility script for updating the `Endpoint` IP address in a WireGuard `client.conf` file.
+A simple CLI utility for WireGuard **clients** to update the `Endpoint` IP address in a `.conf` file and restart the tunnel.

-It is especially useful for users running a WireGuard server (for example, on AWS EC2) without a domain name or Elastic IP, whether for initial testing or personal use.
+This is especially useful for users running a WireGuard server (e.g., on AWS EC2) **without a domain name or Elastic IP**, where the public IPv4 address changes after each reboot.

-In such cases, the server’s public IPv4 address changes after each reboot, and the new address must be manually updated in the `client.conf` file.
+Instead of manually editing your client configuration and restarting the interface, this script automates the entire process.

-This script simplifies the process by prompting you to enter the new IP address and automatically applying the change.
+## What This Script Does

-## What this script does
+- Scans for available `.conf` files in the current directory

-- Prompts you to enter the new public IPv4 address (e.g., from your EC2 dashboard)
+- Prompts you to select the tunnel to update
-- Searches for the `[Peer]` block in your `client.conf`
+- Asks for the new public IPv4 address (e.g., from your EC2 dashboard)
-- Replaces only the IP portion of the `Endpoint = x.x.x.x:port` line
+- Updates the `Endpoint = x.x.x.x:port` line inside the `[Peer]` block
-- Leaves the port and all other configuration untouched
+- Automatically restarts the selected WireGuard interface using `wg-quick`

 ## Usage

-### 1. Prepare your `client.conf`
+### 1. Prepare your configuration files

-The script expects `client.conf` to be in the **same directory** as the script itself.
+Place the script and your `.conf` file(s) in the **same directory**.

-Example `client.conf` format:
+Example format:

 ```ini
 [Interface]